hediet/vscode-hediet-power-tools/README.md

 <br clear="right"/>

+_Use `"hediet-power-tools.jsonEscapeAssistant.enabled": false` to disable this feature._

 ## Additional Features (Turned Off By Default)

 ### Custom Definitions

--   Use `"hediet-power-tools.customDefinitions.enabled": true` to enable this feature.

 Add `/* def */` before an identifier and VS Code will treat this identifier as definition for all equal identifiers.
 Useful if TypeScript screws up and gets the types wrong.

+_Use `"hediet-power-tools.customDefinitions.enabled": true` to enable this feature._

 ---

 ### DAP Logger

--   Use `"hediet-power-tools.debugAdapterLogger.enabled": true` to enable this feature.

 Adds an output channel that logs all messages from and to the debug adapter.
 Useful for debugging or evaluating what you can do with it.

+_Use `"hediet-power-tools.debugAdapterLogger.enabled": true` to enable this feature._

 ## Planned Features (Not Implemented Yet)